 - Worry very much about everyday things

-- Have trouble controlling their constant worries
+- Have trouble controlling their worries or feelings of nervousness

 - Know that they worry much more than they should